sschwetz/sschwetz.github.io/kb/KB0014-Using iperf3.md

 ### Standard Mode

 With iperf3 in its standard mode of operation, the client sends data towards the server.
-If you are using TCP it is recommended to use more than one thread, otherwise a single thread my not max out your network.
+If you are using TCP it is recommended to use more than one thread, otherwise a single thread may not max out your network.

 ````bash
 iperf3 -с 172.28.22.101 -p 5201 -f m -z -b 1000M -P 10